hpi-swa-lab/godot-pronto/README.md

 * Creating
 	* Connections are created by hovering the "+" that appears below selected nodes.
 There are two types of connections.
-	* The type `target`, is created by dragging a signal from the list onto its receiver.
+	* The type "target" is created by dragging a signal from the list onto its receiver.
 From the list in the dialog, you can either choose any method to invoke or choose `<statement(s)>` to execute arbitrary code.
-In the expressions for the arguments or the arbitrary code, you can write Godot expression that can access `from` and `two`.
+In the expressions for the arguments or the arbitrary code, you can write Godot expression that can access `from` and `to`.
-	* The type `expression` allows to execute arbitrary Godot code without a receiver node.
+	* The type "expression" allows to execute arbitrary Godot code without a receiver node.
 Create an `expression` connection by double-clicking a signal in the list.
 You can access `from` in the code.
 * Editing
 	* You can define a condition for the connection to trigger by entering a Godot expression in condition field.
 You may refer to `from` and `to` in the expression.
+	* You can use the <kbd>+</kbd> icon in the header of the connection editor to add references to further nodes by specifying a node path relative to the `from` node.
+You can use these nodes in any statement, argument, or condition expression using `ref0`, `ref1`, etc. You can right-click these variables in the connection header to edit their path or remove them.
 	* You can disable a connection by unticking the checkbox in the top-right or in its context menu.
 	* You can also pin a connection editor so that it remains in the scene after saving them.
 You can click and drag editors in the scene as well.
+You can drag the handles at the bottom right of each text field to resize the editor.
+	* You can press the "open script" button next to any code expression to edit it in a full-screen Godot tab which provides you better syntax highlighting and autocompletion.
 * Reordering
 	* From the context menu of a connection, choose "Move to top".
 * Deleting